aman2467/simple_video_server/README.md

 		2. cli_app		:	A test application(CLI interface) use to communicate
 							with video server at run-time, APIs are mentioned in docs/.
-		3. raw_player	:	A simple raw video player to test recorded raw video.
+		3. test_player	:	A simple raw video player to test recorded raw video.

 	> After successful installation, video_server app can be searched and executed from User's Application list.

 Running from command-line
 -------------------------
-	> All the binaries can be run from command-line interface.
+	> All the binaries can also be run from command-line interface.
 	> Use '-h' with the binaries to get the usage.